The Providence of God: Confidence of the Wrong Being Rightened

 16 But if anyone suffers as a Christian, he is not to be ashamed, but is to glorify God in this name.
 18 And if it is with difficulty that the righteous is saved, what will become of the godless man and the sinner?
 19 Therefore, those also who suffer according to the will of God shall entrust their souls to a faithful Creator in doing what is right.
 (1 Peter 4:16, 18-19)

-Peter breaks the delusion that God keeps His people from fiery trials, even when walking uprightly (1 Peter 4:12).
+Peter breaks the delusion that God keeps His people, even when walking uprightly, from fiery trials (1 Peter 4:12).
 The key phrase, “who suffer according to the will of God,” provides clear proof for this.
-Peter follows a similar vein in Isaiah 53 and establishes there, as in Job, that the righteous man will face trials at times.
+Peter follows a similar vein in Isaiah 53 and establishes there, as with Job, that the righteous man faces trials at times.

 A Larger Perspective

-I want to provide a larger perspective of God’s will that builds up the believer’s trust in God no matter what circumstances he faces.
-The theme centers on a theological term called ‘providence,’ meaning that God always kindly carries out His goodwill towards His people even through trials and persecutions.
-So notice, we are speaking about believers here, not the unbelievers who reject God’s place in their lives.
-(Unbelievers need to focus on God’s redemptive plan, why God sent His Son to die on the cross for sinners.)
+A greater perspective of God’s will builds up the believer’s trust in God no matter his circumstances.
+The theme centers on a theological term called ‘providence,’ meaning God always kindly carries out His goodwill towards His people, even through trials and persecutions.
+We speak about believers here, not the unbelievers who reject God’s place in their lives.
+(Unbelievers need to focus on God’s redemptive plan—why God sent His Son to die on the cross for sinners.)

 Behind the doctrine of providence lies the basic biblical teachings: